A tall tulip-shaped tower planned to be planted next to the Gherkin as a viewing platform has been blocked by the Mayor of London.

 The mayor said that the proposed development “of a tall visitor attraction, by virtue of its height, form, design and appearance would not constitute the very highest quality of design required for a tall building in this location”.

-There were concerns that the impact on views from around the city with the Tulip in the background were damaging and that the benefits it would bring were too few to offset the impact.
+There were concerns that the impact on views from around the city with The Tulip in the background was damaging and that the benefits it would bring were too few to offset the impact.

 It is still possible for the developer to appeal, but they would struggle to overcome the issues raised in the report without a fundamental rethink of the entire building.

 It’s an interesting idea and the design is not entirely without some appeal, but the location was entirely wrong.

 The big question remains unanswered though as to how on earth a dedicated tower that relied solely on visitor revenues could have been viable considering how many alternative viewing gallery options there will be in London by the time it would have been built.